 While the entire process is extensive, requiring multiple different financial and tech companies to be involved, it only takes seconds for payments to be authorized for merchants and customers to take their goods.

 Almost every industry today accepts credit or debit cards.
 It is hard to find any industry that still relies solely on cash for their payments.
-Even car washes and laundromats, two of the most quintessential cash businesses have solutions for their merchants to accept payment cards.
-Today, many different industries have all but completely gone electronic, requiring customers to make payments using either debit or credit cards.
+Even car washes and laundromats, two of the most quintessential cash businesses, have card processing options for their merchants to accept payment cards.
+Today, many different industries have all but completely gone electronic, requiring customers to make payments using either credit or debit cards.

 Industries that have shifted to primarily credit cards